-How Rachel Burley Stower, Community Care Law Consultant Solicitor, secured a valuable NHS Continuing Healthcare (NHS CHC) care at home package for a man with severe disabilities.
+How Rachel Burley Stower, Community Care Law consultant solicitor based in our Croydon office, secured a valuable NHS Continuing Healthcare (NHS CHC) care at home package for a man with severe disabilities.

-Keith is 38 years old and lives at home in a property purchased through his personal injury settlement.
+Keith is 38 years old and lives at home in the Midlands in a property purchased through his personal injury settlement.
 He lives with his mother who is his main carer and his lay Deputy.

 Keith has cerebral palsy, quadriplegia with an over laid hemiplegia of all 4 limbs, a severe learning disability and epilepsy.

 Keith’s disabilities were caused at birth and the NHS accepted liability when he was nine.